 Public Policy and Sustainability

-This course aims to develop students’ knowledge about Sustainability from historical and contemporary perspectives.
-The students get opportunities to analyze and identify sustainability dilemmas and understand current and future dynamics for implementing the Sustainable Development Goals (SDGs) using a comprehensive multidisciplinary perspective on trends and hot topics on the global agenda.
-This approach aims to inspire students to reflect critically upon complex topics related to the broader discourse on sustainable development as a concept in research, policy discourses, policy documents, and educational practice.
-Last, the course aims to improve the students’ specialized knowledge about Sustainability in their research field.
+This course aims to develop students’ knowledge about Sustainable Development from historical and contemporary perspectives.
+The students get opportunities to analyze and identify sustainability topics, circular economy, sustainability reporting, and green finance.
+A relevant goal of the course is to support the participants in understanding current and future dynamics for implementing the Sustainable Development Goals (SDGs) using a comprehensive multidisciplinary perspective (Accountability, Impact, Effectiveness, and Inclusion).
+This approach aims to inspire students to reflect critically upon complex topics related to sustainable development as a concept in research, public policy documents, and multistakeholder international forums (such as COP27 on climate Climate change).

 Obiettivi di sviluppo sostenibile